Recombinant Human IL-3 Protein

 Interleukin-3 (IL-3) is a cytokine produced by activated T-cells and mast cells that is active on a broad range of hematopoietic cells and in the nervous system and appears to be important in several chronic inflammatory diseases.
 Recombinant Human IL-3 is a single, non-glycosylated polypeptide chain.

 Human IL-3 is fully biologically active when compared to standard.
-The ED50, as determined by the dose-dependent stimulation of TF-1 cells, is less then 0.1 ng/ml.
+The ED50, as determined by the dose-dependent stimulation of TF-1 cells, is less than 0.1 ng/ml.

 |133 αα||15 kDa||P08700